sambot-app/sambot.github.io/_pages/privacypolicy.md

 ## GDPR

 We comply with the GDPR.
 We therefore will not distribute your personal information to outside parties without your consent.
-And don't build identifiable informations.
+And don't build identifiable information.

 ## Information for European Union Customers